It’s happened to many of us. Our golf club breaks during the swing and our driver head goes flying.

 Not Strapping Clubs To The Cart

-It’s happened to many golfers.
-You’re driving down the cart path and “CLANK!”.
+It’s happened to many of us, like when you’re driving down the cart path and “CLANK!”, a broken Taylormade driver!

 You then turn around and see your precious cargo lying on the pavement.